 Jon Edgar; sculptor of the Frink School; work varies from work involving the community, exploring how a sculpture can emerge from the stone (most recently at NT Slindon), to clay portraits of eminent people and other more personal sculptures.

 John Hitchens; from just outside Fittleworth, John is mainly a landscape painter of the South Downs, whose work has become more abstract over the years, with motifs symbolising elements of the countryside.
+His artistic family includes His father Ivon, his grandfather Alfred, and his brother Simon; a major exhibition at the Pallant Gallery Chichester in 2019 displayed work from them all.

 Andrew Holligan; photographer who integrates other materials into his work.